lcalzada-xor/dupdurl/README.md

 ## ⭐ Support This Project

-If `dedup` saves you time during bug bounty hunting or penetration testing, please consider:
+If `dupdurl` saves you time during bug bounty hunting or penetration testing, please consider:

 - ⭐ **Star this repository** (it helps others discover it!)
 - 🐛 [Report bugs or issues](https://github.com/lcalzada-xor/dupdurl/issues)